oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 Browser cookies are both a storage mechanism and a transport mechanism.
 The browser automatically supports both through the corresponding request and response headers, resulting in the storage of cookies in the browser and the automatic inclusion of cookies on outgoing requests given it matches the cookie's domain, path, or other properties.

 Next to header-based control over cookies, browsers also offer a JavaScript Cookie API to get and set cookies.
 This Cookie API is often mistaken as an easy way to store data in the browser.
-In such a scenario, the JavaScript code stores a token in a cookie, with the intent to retrieve the token for later for inclusion in the Authorization header of an API call.
+In such a scenario, the JavaScript code stores a token in a cookie, with the intent to retrieve the token for later inclusion in the Authorization header of an API call.
 However, since the cookie is associated with the domain of the browser-based application, the browser will also send the cookie containing the token when making a request to the server running on this domain.
 One example of such a request is the browser loading the application after a previous visit to the application (step A in the diagram of {{pattern-oauth-browser}}).

-Because of these unintentional side effect of using cookies for JavaScript-based storage, this practice is NOT RECOMMENDED.
+Because of these unintentional side effects of using cookies for JavaScript-based storage, this practice is NOT RECOMMENDED.

 Note that this practice is different from the use of cookies in a BFF (discussed in {{pattern-bff-cookie-security}}), where the cookie is inaccessible to JavaScript and is supposed to be sent to the backend.